jghafa/contest/Readme.md

 Sets the path to the HTML CSS file.
 This file is overwritten with each run of the program.
 However, if the css file is marked readonly the script does not attempt a re-write.

 `cssOutput=/home/jghafa/scores.css`

+###logOutput
+Location of the log file.
+The log files tracks script submissions, and logs errors.

+`/home/jghafa/scores.log`

+###scoreProg
+The location of the scoring script.
+The transfer script invokes the score script to update the web page.

+`/home/jghafa/contest/score.py3`

+###TeamHandouts
+The location of problems and inputs to give to the teams.  contestfiles.py3 uses this.

+`/home/jghafa/2016Problems/`

+###HandoutDir
+The new directory on USB drives that will get the problem descriptions and inputs.

+`ContestFiles2016/`

 The [Bonus] section of score.ini controls the score assigned to a problem.